 How one becomes addicted to alcohol is a question that scientists continue to study, but genetics is a common contributor that many agree upon.
 Other factors are if a person:

-- Experienced trauma early in life
+• Experienced trauma early in life

-- Has a family history of alcohol problems
+• Has a family history of alcohol problems

-- Experiences mental health issues such as depression, grief, anxiety and post-traumatic stress disorder (PTSD)
+• Experiences mental health issues such as depression, grief, anxiety and post-traumatic stress disorder (PTSD)

 This addiction usually happens over time, and it takes time and dedication to find the path to alcohol recovery.
 Fortunately, our team of experts at OhioGuidestone are here to guide patients on this journey.
 It’s a journey where a patient works through the reasons they drink and learns how to cope with those reasons in a way that is healthy for them.
 We work with you on how to cope with your feelings, how to avoid tempting situations where alcohol is served and how to rebuild relationships with your family.
 Most of all we help you to forgive yourself and accept your new sober life without continually sabotaging your self-esteem.
-We help to rebuild a better you.
+We help to rebuild a stronger you.

 There is no one way to recover.
 Our process starts with a thorough assessment so that a customized program can be designed for you.
 This may include: